littlemonkee/ADR-website/README.md

 - Some accessibility considerations have been made, e.g. using <nav> code blocks and using "alt" text for images.

 ### Features That Could Be Added
 A scroll to top function/sticky button could be useful for smaller screens/mobile devices due to the length of content on some pages.
+Also to be considered is fixing the footer to the bottom of the screen and setting an overflowy style of auto on the contact and info sections.

 Consideration should be given as to whether a short form could be included somewhere that will allow site users to message the company directly from the website.